NicholasMutsaerts/portfolio/Microsoft_Profile_Photo.md

 ### IT Guide: How to Change Your Profile Picture in Microsoft Teams (and Microsoft 365)

-This guide covers the two most common ways your profile photo is managed at work:
+Your Microsoft Teams profile picture helps coworkers identify you in chats, meetings, and channels.
+This guide explains how to change, remove, or update your profile picture in Microsoft Teams.
+There are the two most common ways your profile photo is managed at work:

-1. Change it directly in Microsoft Teams, and
+1. Change it directly in **Microsoft Teams**.
-2. Change it in Microsoft 365/My Account, which then appears across Microsoft 365 apps (including Teams).
+2. Change it in **Microsoft 365/My Account**, which then appears across **Microsoft 365 apps** (including Teams).

 ---